 Work or professional self-care

-- Whether you are working from home or still going into work, schedule breaks during the working day.
+Whether you are working from home or going into work, remember to schedule breaks during the working day.
 Whilst it is important to make time to do work and complete tasks, it is also important to set limits on work time.
 It would be too easy to fill our time with work and forget the importance of leisure and social activities.